 Catch and release or dinner?

 Always be respectful of the fish you’ve caught and make sure the kids are ready for what’s coming if you decide to take it home with you.
-A good way to gauge whether they’re ok with the fish being killed is to ask ‘should take this one home for dinner or put it back?’
+(Pro tip: watching Finding Nemo in the lead-up = never a good idea.)
+A good way to gauge whether they’re ok with the fish being killed sent to fishy heaven is to ask ‘should we take this one home for dinner or put it back?’